local-first-web/state/packages/cevitxe-signal-server/README.md

 #### `/introduction/:localId`

-- I connect to this endpoint, e.g. `wss://your.domain.com/introduction/aaaa4242`.

-  - `:localId` is a string that identifies me uniquely
+- I connect to this endpoint, e.g. `wss://your.domain.com/introduction/aaaa4242`. (`:localId` is a string that identifies me uniquely).
 - Once a WebSocket connection has been made, I send an introduction request containing one or more document IDs I'm interested in joining: